lexnederbragt/MBV3070-H19/5_biopython.md

 - what the first letter is
 - all of the sequence, except the first and last letter

-Notice the difference between the results from the first two and the last.
+Q: can you see a difference between the results from the first two and the last?

 ### Creating SeqRecord objects ###